 Emma Glynn says Expressions has helped groups across Australia raise millions of dollars over the years, with many clients coming back year after year.
 Why the success?
 “Because it’s a quality product that lasts long after the initial purchase,” she says.

-“Tea towels are an affordable everyday item that we all need and use, so people ordering often want several, not only to use at homes but as gifts and keepsakes.
+“Tea towels are an affordable everyday item that we all need and use, so the people ordering often want several, not only to use at homes but as gifts and keepsakes.
 They’re inexpensive, easy to post and make an enduring memento—so they sell well!”

 How much to sell your tea towel for?